 35018 arrived at the Mid Hants Railway in March 1980 along with a 6,000 gallon tender from 35025 Brocklebank Line.

-Restoration work started whilst the locomotive was at the Mid Hants Railway but it left there in 2003 when it left for the Isle of Portland after being acquired by the South Coast Steam Ltd. After being left here for 8 years it was moved to Carnforth, which is the base for West Coast Railways, in 2011.
+Restoration work started whilst the locomotive was at the Mid Hants Railway but it left there in 2003 when it left for the Isle of Portland after being stored by the South Coast Steam Ltd. After being left here for 8 years it was moved to Carnforth, which is the base for West Coast Railways, in 2011.

 35018 was restored with the aim of running on the main line again.
 By August 2016 work was well under way with the boiler and frames having been reunited with the frames and the motion on although there still remained much pipework and reassembly to do.